melevittfl/storagefancontrol/README.md

 INSTALL
 --------

+The main script is launched from a shell script so that it can detach from the terminal

-1. Copy the configuration file and the script where you want
+1. Copy the configuration file, the Python script, and the shell script where you want
 2. Check the config file
+3. Modify the shell script to point to correct directory from step 1.
-3. Make sure the script is executed on boot.
+3. Configure FreeNAS to run the shell script on boot.

 TODO
 ----